RahulNenavath/RNA-Sequencing/README.md

 3. Performed basic Gene Set Enrichment Analysis using gseapy package.

 Tried to apply GSVA algorithm on gene-expression data using R (docker) and Python but could'nt do it due to an internal error of "Not availability of pathways.csv".
+The screenshot of the error occured is available in the repo.

 Challenges Faced:
 * Understanding and dealing gene-expression datasets which are non-typical in nature.